humdrum-tools/humdrum-documentation/tool/humver/index.md

 ### OPTIONS

-The **-s** option suppresses output and returns a value to the shell corresponding to the Humdrum Toolkit version number.
+The <span class="option">s</span> option suppresses output and returns a value to the shell corresponding to the Humdrum Toolkit version number.
 (This option is useful in allowing shell programs to determine the version number without sending output to the standard output.)